On the Trail of Living Heritage. Part 1

 The Story of the Stein Tobacco Factory

-Morning light spilled across the old factory courtyards of Krems, casting shadows on the walls that now house the Danube University Krems.
-Before leaving the city, our day began with a walk through the university’s permanent exhibition “History of Stein Tobacco Factory - between welfare and resistance” - a journey through time, showing how the region’s stories of settlement, trade, and craftsmanship are intertwined with the rhythm of the Danube itself.
+Morning light spilled across the old factory courtyards of Krems, casting shadows on the walls that now house the University for Continuing Education Krems.
+Before leaving the city, our day began with a walk through the university’s permanent exhibition, “History of the Stein Tobacco Factory - Between Welfare and Resistance” - a journey through time, showing how the region’s stories of industry, care, and craftsmanship are intertwined with the rhythm of the Danube itself.

 It was the perfect prologue before stepping out into the living landscape that continues to inspire this spirit of renewal.